dreamgrove/dreamgrove/content/balance/Compendium.md

 ### Summary of the changes

-10.0.5 is around the corner and brings a number of updates to our class and spec tree (you can check the update out [here](https://www.wowhead.com/ptr/talent-calc/druid/balance) or on PTR).
+10.0.5 is here and brings a number of updates to our class and spec tree (you can check the update out [here](https://www.wowhead.com/talent-calc/druid/balance)).
 The class tree changes have no major impact but we can get Remove Corruption, Cyclone or Hibernate easier and a 5s CDR on Typhoon in the form of a new talent, Incessant Tempest.
 Forestwalk (the Regrowth buffing talent) will unlikely see play as we currently use Bear Form->Frenzied to survive and is generally pretty underwhelming for its positioning in the tree.
 The changes to the Balance tree and spec have a much larger impact:

 - Circle has been reworked into Cosmic Rapidity which has the same effect except our dots no longer last shorter.
 This means far less redotting in all scenarios.
 - Solar Beam now always has to be picked, meaning it is more or less baseline.
 No more excuses why you didn't kick.